 The Remote payroll management software, on the other hand, provides 3 unique pricing packages:

-- The Employer of record (Global Employment) Price Plan Package: The plan starts at $349 per month or $299 per month when billed annually.
+- The Employer of Record (Global Employment) Price Plan Package: The plan starts at $599 per user.

 Integrations: Deel vs. Remote

 Deel has a number of systems to integrate with.
 They include the following:

 - ERPs such as NetSuite